-Chicken broth is used to make soups, sauces, stews, and you can even make a bowl of delicious rice.
+Chicken broth is used to make soups, sauces, and stews, and you can even make a bowl of delicious rice.
 Making chicken broth from bouillon cubes is a lot easier than creating it from scratch.
 It is undoubtedly faster than making your own classic stock with roasted bones and vegetables.
 (I will cover the main differences between stock and broth below).

 Making Chicken Broth With Bouillon Cubes